Big mapping class groups are not extremely amenable: Introduction

-In a celebrated paper \cite{kechris2005fraisse}, Kechris, Pestov and Todor\v{c}evi\'{c} develop a surprising correspondence (\emph{abbrv.} KPT correspondence) between model theory, combinatorics and topological dynamics: if $\mathcal{F}$ is a structure with universe $\mathbb{N}$, then the non-archimedean Polish group $\mathrm{Aut}(\mathcal{F})$ is extremely amenable if and only if the \emph{age} $\mathrm{Age}(\mathcal{F})$ has Ramsey property.
-So it is a natural question to ask for a non-archimedean Polish group arising in the study of a geometry object whether or not it is extremely amenable.
-In particular, it is worth knowing whether big mapping class groups are extremely amenable or not.
+In a celebrated paper \cite{kechris2005fraisse}, Kechris, Pestov and Todor\v{c}evi\'{c} develop a surprising correspondence (\emph{abbrv.} KPT correspondence) between model theory, combinatorics and topological dynamics: if $\mathcal{F}$ is a structure with universe $\mathbb{N}$, then the non-archimedean Polish group $\mathrm{Aut}(\mathcal{F})$ is extremely amenable if and only if the \emph{age} $\mathrm{Age}(\mathcal{F})$ has Ramsey property (see \cite{kechris2005fraisse} for detail).
+So it is a natural question to ask for a non-archimedean Polish group arising in the study of a geometry object whether or not it is extremely amenable. \emph{are big mapping class groups extremely amenable?} This paper completely answers this question.
 One shall notice that big mapping class groups are not locally compact \cite[Theorem 4.2]{aramayona2020big}.

 \begin{thm} Let $\Sigma$ be an orientable surface of finite or infinite topological type.
 Then $\MCG(\Sigma)$ is not extremely amenable unless $\Sigma$ is a sphere or a once-punctured sphere, in which cases the mapping class groups are trivial. \end{thm}